Hawaii’s Kilauea volcano erupts from summit, shooting ash

 Some people in the community closest to the volcano slept through the blast, said Kanani Aton, a spokeswoman for Hawaii County Civil Defense, who spoke to relatives and friends in the town called Volcano.

-At least one person who was wake heard nothing.
-Epic Lava tour operator John Tarson is an early-riser and said he only learned about the eruption because he received an alert on his phone.
+At least one person who was awake heard nothing.
+Epic Lava tour operator John Tarson is an early riser and said he learned about the eruption only because he received an alert on his phone.

 Tarson said the ash plume looked different than others he’s witnessed because of its sheer height.
 A video he shared on Facebook showed a towering column of ash reaching into a hazy sky.